Township EMS can apply for new PPE grant program

 There are three programs for which townships may apply:

-- Public Safety and Public Health Payroll Reimbursement Program (deadline: July 17)
+- Public Safety and Public Health Payroll Reimbursement Program (July 17 deadline has passed) FAQs

 Public Safety and Public Health Payroll Reimbursement Program

 Your township can be reimbursed for certain public safety and public health payroll expenditures.
 Public Act 123 of 2020 appropriated $200 million of federal CARES Act funding for reimbursement to local units of government for April and May 2020 public safety and public health payroll expenses.
-Your township MUST apply by July 17, 2020, to the Michigan Department of Treasury.
+The July 17 application deadline has passed, however, the program will potentially have two application rounds.
+If funding is available after the first application round is completed, a second application round will be available for reimbursement of the June and July 2020 eligible payroll expenditures.
+Watch MTA publications for updates.

 The application packet for the Public Safety and Public Health Payroll Reimbursement Program was released on July 8.
 The document provides guidance to local units of government on applying for Coronavirus Relief Funding under the program.
 To receive reimbursement, eligible units must review, complete and sign the entire application packet.
 Pages 1 through 15 must be returned to the Michigan Department of Treasury via email or fax, as outlined in the document.